EndPointCorp/end-point-blog/2012/10/25/postgres-system-triggers-error.html.md

 </tbody></table>

 For the rest of this article, we will tie up two loose ends.
 First, how can we see the triggers if \d will not show them?
-Second, what's up with the crappy trigger name?
+Second, what’s up with the crappy trigger name?

 As seen above, the output of \d in the psql program shows us the triggers